cr21/Semantic-Search-On-Question-Answers/README.md

 # Machine Learning Design :  Searching in Question Answer Dataset

 ## Problem:
-Give a Query Efficiently retrieve Similar question from question answer repository.
+Give a query, Efficiently retrieve Similar question from question answer repository.

 This can be solved by building text similarity algorithms.
 Text Similarity can be usefule in many different areas.